topheman/snake-pipe-rust/README.md

 <details>
   <summary><code>snakepipe render-browser --help</code></summary>
   <pre>
-Let's you render the game in your browser at http://localhost:8080 by spawning a server and sending stdin via server-sent-events to a JavaScript renderer
+Let's you render the game in your browser at http://localhost:8080 by spawning a server and sending stdin via server-sent events to a JavaScript renderer

 Usage: snakepipe render-browser [OPTIONS]